Information Return

 Why It Matters

 This term matters because many of the most common tax documents people receive are information returns.
 A Form W-2 reports wages and withholding.
 A Form 1099-NEC reports nonemployee compensation.
 A Form 1099-INT reports interest.
+A Form 1099-K reports certain platform payments.
 The taxpayer still has to place that information on the actual return.

 It also matters because IRS matching often starts here.
 When an information return reaches the IRS but the taxpayer’s filed return does not reflect it correctly, the mismatch can lead to follow-up such as a CP2000 Notice.